usnistgov/FIPS201/_Appendix/glossary.md

 : The process of establishing confidence of authenticity; in this case, in the validity of a person's identity and the PIV Card.

+Authenticator Assurance Level (AAL)
+: A measure of the strength of an authentication mechanism, and therefore the confidence in it, as defined in [[SP 800-63]](references.md#ref-SP-800-63) in terms of three levels:
+	- AAL1: SOME confidence
+	- AAL2: HIGH confidence
+	- AAL3: VERY HIGH confidence

 Biometric Capture Device
 : Device that collects a signal from a biometric characteristic and converts it to a captured biometric sample. [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37)